A three-vehicle crash on Hwy 105 near Blake Road on Thursday evening injured five people and tied up traffic for hours.

-The Eclipse had minor damage, with two occupants transported to Conroe Regional Medical Center with non-life threatening injuries.
-One occupant of the Acura and two in the Ford Taurus were transported to Memorial Hermann Hospital in Houston with serious injuries.
+The Eclipse had minor damage, with two occupants transported to Conroe Regional Medical Center with non-life-threatening injuries.
+One occupant of the Acura and two in the Ford Taurus was transported to Memorial Hermann Hospital in Houston with serious injuries.

 The Conroe and Lake Conroe Fire Departments performed a lengthy extrication freeing the driver of the Acura.

 The occupants of the Taurus were a mother and her 14-year-old daughter.
 The mother was the most seriously injured of all five victims.
 An air ambulance was requested and then disregarded.

 No names were available, but McCrary said all involved were area residents.